Cam Neely: Filmography

-Neely has appeared on Denis Leary's series Rescue Me, playing a hockey-playing firefighter who wreaks havoc during a NYPD vs. FDNY game.
-He made a cameo in the eighth-season opening episode of Cheers, titled "The Improbable Dream," as a bar patron.
+Neely has appeared on Denis Leary's series Rescue Me, playing a hockey-playing firefighter who wreaks havoc during an NYPD vs. FDNY game.
+He made a cameo in the eighth-season opening episode of Cheers, titled "The Improbable Dream", as a bar patron.

 Neely and Lyndon Byers had a cameo for Boston-based band Extreme in their video for the song "Hole Hearted" where they are seen playing a guitar alongside the band.
-Most famously, Neely portrayed the character of Sea Bass in the Jim Carrey films: Dumb and Dumber; Me, Myself & Irene; and Dumb and Dumber To; all directed by the Farrelly brothers.
-He had a small role as himself in the second film of the Mighty Ducks trilogy D2: The Mighty Ducks.
+Most famously, Neely portrayed the character of Sea Bass in the Farrelly brothers films Dumb and Dumber, Me, Myself & Irene, and Dumb and Dumber To.
+He had a small role as himself in the second film of the Mighty Ducks trilogy, D2: The Mighty Ducks.
+He had a small role as SOC #2 in the 1983 film The Outsiders.